Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 The disadvantage is that you’ll have to maintain the software.
-It comes with a bit of learning curve.
+It comes with a bit of a learning curve.
 However, millions of beginners are already using it, and they get over the learning phase quite quickly.

-If you are looking for a cost-effective solution, and you want to have full control of your online store, then WooCommerce is the best platform for you.
+If you are looking for a cost-effective solution and you want to have full control of your online store, then WooCommerce is the best platform for you.

-FAQs about Shopify vs WooCommerce
+FAQs about Shopify vs. WooCommerce

-Following are the answers to some of the most frequently asked questions about Shopify vs WooCommerce that users have asked us.
+Following are the answers to some of the most frequently asked questions about Shopify vs. WooCommerce that users have asked us.

 1. How is WooCommerce different than Shopify?

-Shopify provides platform as a service.
+Shopify provides their platform as a service.
 They provide the software and website hosting for your online store and take care of backups, security, and maintenance.

 On the other hand, WooCommerce is a self-hosted eCommerce platform.
-You’ll need a WooCommerce hosting account and a domain name and you’ll manage your online store by yourself.
+You’ll need a WooCommerce hosting account and a domain name, and you’ll manage your online store by yourself.

-Both platforms allow you to easily sell products online, receive payments via PCI compliant third-party payment gateways, and manage inventory.
+Both platforms allow you to easily sell products online, receive payments via PCI-compliant third-party payment gateways, and manage inventory.

-WooCommerce runs on top of WordPress, which itself is the most popular website builder powering more than 43% of all websites on the internet.
+WooCommerce runs on top of WordPress, which itself is the most popular website builder, powering more than 43% of all websites on the internet.